rangulvers/Homeautomation/README.md

 ### deConz / ConbeeII / Phoscon

 Setting up deConz together with the conbeeII stick has been pretty straight forward.
 Connect the conbeeII to the Raspberry and install the deConz Addon from Homeassistant.
-Open up the phoscon app and start adding your devices.
+The only issue I had was to get the gateway setup correct.
+But this was more my fault.
+RTFM helps alot.
+After the addon is installed and you managed to add you gateway ppen up the phoscon app and start adding your devices.
 I like the option to already assign them into groups within phoscon and be able to use those same groups again in Homeassistant.

+The deConz app is a great help in understanding your Zigbee network and see how well the devices are connected.
+I had an issue with one of my lights going offline a lot.
+After checking the network map I saw that it only hat one connection to another device.
+So i added a smartbulb in the middle and no everythin works as it should since the smartbulb expands the network range.

 ### Garage Door Sensor